This Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love!

 Store cooled hamburger helper in an airtight container in the refrigerator for up to 5 days.

-While this tastes best fresh reheat on the stovetop and add a little broth.
-Reheat over low heat stirring constantly to prevent burning.
-Can also reheat in a microwave if preferred.
+While this tastes best fresh, reheat on the stovetop and add a little broth.
+Reheat over low heat, stirring constantly to prevent burning.
+You can also reheat this in a microwave if preferred.

-This meal is a great stand alone especially if you have added in extra vegetables.
+My homemade hamburger helper recipe is a great stand alone dish, especially if you have added in extra vegetables.
 However, it is great with a simple side salad and these Buttermilk Biscuits too!

 I have also served it with these Simple Roasted Green Beans which are one of my kid’s favorite vegetables.